-No specific formatting is required before submitting a preprint to Peer Community in Paleontology.
-That being said, we strongly encourage authors, for their own benefit, to show good sense when formatting their preprint in order to improve readability.
-Peer Community in Paleontology does not provide any editing, formatting or proofing services.
-When the revised version of a preprint is accepted and recommended, we only ask the authors to add a cover page to their preprint and a sentence in the abstract stating that the preprint has been peer-reviewed and recommended by Peer Community in Paleontology (including the DOI of the recommendation on our website).
+No specific formatting is required before submitting an article to Peer Community in Paleontology.
+That being said, we strongly encourage authors, for their own benefit, to show good sense when formatting their article in order to improve readability.
+Peer Community in Paleontology does not provide any copy-editing or proofing services.
+The final, accepted version of the article will be formatted by our team and will include a link to the recommendation and peer-review reports.

-No. First, not all submitted preprints are considered for evaluation.
+No. First, not all submitted articles are considered for evaluation.
 Recommenders select submissions they find interesting for the community, then initiate the evaluation process.
-Second, not all evaluated preprints are recommended after the peer-review process.
-The aim of Peer Community in Paleontology is to publicly highlight and recommend preprints that deserve to be considered as finalized scientific articles of high quality.
+Second, not all evaluated articles are recommended after the peer-review process.
+The aim of Peer Community in Paleontology is to publicly highlight and recommend articles that deserve to be considered as finalized scientific articles of high quality.

-You must first deposit your preprint in an open archive, such as bioRxiv, PaleorXiv, and PeerJ Preprints, and ensure that the preprint has a DOI and is not simultaneously under consideration for publication in a traditional journal.
+You must first deposit your article in an open archive, such as bioRxiv, PaleorXiv, and PeerJ Preprints, and ensure that the article has a DOI and is not simultaneously under consideration for publication in a traditional journal.
 Then, you need to log in to the Peer Community in Paleontology website or sign up if you do not have an account yet.
 Once logged, click on the green button "Submit a preprint" and follow the procedure.
-If a recommender of Peer Community in Paleontology is interested by evaluating your preprint, he/she may initiate the evaluation process.
+If a recommender of Peer Community in Paleontology is interested by evaluating your article, he/she may initiate the evaluation process.

 Yes, probably.
-Authors are free to submit their preprint to Peer Community in Paleontology.
-But depending on the size of Peer Community in Paleontology, and the number of preprints awaiting evaluation, and their quality, a fraction of those preprints may not be considered.
+Authors are free to submit their article to Peer Community in Paleontology.
+But depending on the size of Peer Community in Paleontology, and the number of articles awaiting evaluation, and their quality, a fraction of those articles may not be considered.

-The processes of publication in a traditional journal and recommendation by %(longname)s are not exclusive: a preprint can be submitted to a journal after its evaluation by %(longname)s.
+The processes of publication in a traditional journal and recommendation by %(longname)s are not exclusive: an article can be submitted to a journal after its evaluation by %(longname)s.
 However, simultaneous submission to a journal and to %(longname)s is not permitted.
-Indeed, preprints submitted to %(longname)s must not be published or submitted for publication elsewhere until the %(longname)s evaluation process has been completed.
-The preprint must, therefore, have been rejected or recommended by %(longname)s before it can be submitted to a journal.
+Indeed, articles submitted to %(longname)s must not be published or submitted for publication elsewhere until the %(longname)s evaluation process has been completed.
+The article must, therefore, have been rejected or recommended by %(longname)s before it can be submitted to a journal.

 No, only reviews and comments leading to the attribution of a recommendation (positive, but with criticisms and suggestions for improvement) are published.
 When a paper is rejected, the reviews and comments are sent to the authors but are not published.

-Peer Community in Paleontology focuses primarily on the promotion of new and unpublished preprints.
+Peer Community in Paleontology focuses primarily on the evaluation and promotion of new research articles.
 However, articles already peer-reviewed elsewhere, for example by other Peer Communities or by conventional journals, can also be secondarily recommended by Peer Community In Paleontology.
-Such articles are recommended by a recommender and a co-recommender, without second peer-review.
+Such articles (commonly referred as "postprints") are recommended by a recommender and a co-recommender, without additional peer review.

-Recommenders of Peer Community in Paleontology are alerted when a preprint is submitted for recommendation.
-If one of them finds the preprint of interest for the community, he/she initiates the evaluation process and seeks the opinion of at least two external reviewers.
-Recommender and reviewers must declare that they have no conflict of interest of any kind with the content or the authors of the preprint and that they are not close colleagues, recent co-authors, relatives, or friends of any of the authors.
-A classic cycle of peer-review follows (reviews, decisions, authors' replies, revisions), and the authors are asked to upload revised versions of the preprint to the open archive after each revision.
-Eventually, the handling recommender decides either to reject or accept the revised preprint for recommendation.
-If the preprint is accepted, the recommender writes a recommendation text that is published (with a DOI) on the Peer Community in Paleontology website, alongside all of the editorial correspondence (reviews, recommender's decisions, authors' replies).
-The authors are asked to upload a new version of their preprint to the open archive with a Peer Community in Paleontology cover page and a modified abstract containing a link to the recommendation and its DOI.
-The preprint can now be cited as peer-reviewed.
+Recommenders of Peer Community in Paleontology are alerted when a new article is submitted for recommendation.
+If one of them finds the article of interest for the community, he/she initiates the evaluation process and seeks the opinion of at least two external reviewers.
+Recommender and reviewers must declare that they have no conflict of interest of any kind with the content or the authors of the article and that they are not close colleagues, recent co-authors, relatives, or friends of any of the authors.
+A classic cycle of peer review follows (reviews, decisions, authors' replies, revisions), and the authors are asked to upload revised versions of the article to the open archive after each revision.
+Eventually, the handling recommender decides either to reject or accept the revised article for recommendation.
+If the article is accepted, the recommender writes a recommendation text that is published (with a DOI) on the Peer Community in Paleontology website, alongside all of the editorial correspondence (reviews, recommender's decisions, authors' replies).
+A final, formatted version of the article linking to the recommendation and peer-review reports is uploaded on the open online archive.
+The article can now be cited as peer-reviewed.

 For postprints, the process is slightly different since they are not peer-reviewed a second time.
 Two recommenders of Peer Community in Paleontology consider a postprint as particularly interesting and worth recommending to the community.
 They write a recommendation that details the pros and cons of the postprint.
 Once validated by the Managing Board, the recommendation is published (with a DOI) on the Peer Community in Paleontology website and provide a link to the recommended postprint.